April 25, 2024

 By Simon J. Lau

-While there, we met a group of volunteer firefighters visiting from Colorado.
-I offered to take a photo of them together.
-They were a good-looking group!
+While we were there, we ran into a group of volunteer firefighters visiting from Colorado.
+I offered to snap a photo of them, and they turned out to be a pretty sharp-looking crew.

-There are many small towns still scattered along Route 66 that are now just a shell of their former selves.
-One such example is Tucumcari.
-Established in the late 19th century as a railroad town, it quickly became a bustling hub for transportation and commerce in the American Southwest.
-Its unique architecture, characterized by colorful neon signs and iconic landmarks like the Blue Swallow Motel, became emblematic of the Route 66 experience.
+Many small towns along Route 66 are now just a shadow of their former selves, and Tucumcari is one of them.
+Founded in the late 19th century as a railroad town, it grew into a bustling hub of transportation and commerce in the Southwest.
+Its colorful neon signs and landmarks like the Blue Swallow Motel came to define the classic Route 66 experience.

-My favorite landmark, Motel Safari, began total restoration in 2008.
-Built in the 1950s, the motel featuring distinctive architectural elements such as neon signage and retro decor.
-As one of the few remaining vintage motels in Tucumcari, the Motel Safari stands as a testament to the golden era of American road trips and the vibrant culture of roadside hospitality.
+My favorite landmark was the Motel Safari, which began a full restoration in 2008.
+Built in the 1950s, it features classic mid-century elements like neon signage and retro decor.
+As one of the few surviving vintage motels in Tucumcari, it stands as a reminder of the golden era of American road trips and the vibrant culture of roadside hospitality.

-Although I can’t confirm the quality or accuracy of the preservation effort, this was by far the nicest motel I found along this part of Route 66.
-If I were to pass through again, I’d love to spend one night here.
-There’s something about America’s Golden Era that really speaks to me, and this motel appears to capture that period in American history perfectly.
+I can’t speak to the quality or accuracy of the restoration, but it was easily the nicest motel I saw along this stretch of Route 66.
+If I pass through again, I’d love to spend a night there.
+There’s something about America’s Golden Era that speaks to me, and this motel seems to capture it perfectly.

 Comments are closed.